caballerorandy6/rcweb/content/blog/learn-n8n-fast-claude-ai-assistant.md

 Keep notes for future reference.

 ### Step 6: Repeat
-Each cycle teaches you more than hours of passive watching.
+Each cycle teaches more than passive watching.

 ## The Mindset Shift